mostafaadel7/final-project/README.md

-README for AWS Final Project
+#1README for AWS Final Project
 Project Title: AWS Infrastructure Deployment and Web Application Hosting Project Overview
 This project demonstrates the deployment of a scalable, secure, and highly available web application using AWS services.
 The infrastructure is defined and managed using Infrastructure as Code (IaC) principles with tools like AWS CloudFormation or Terraform.